gleechi/gleechi.github.io/pages/0.10.1/unity/external_controllers/unity_vg_ec_unityxrhand.md

 folder: mydoc/external_controllers
 ---

+## Description

 {% include external_controller.html %}

-## Description
+## Setup

 This is an external controller class that supports a [UnityXR](https://docs.unity3d.com/Manual/XR.0.10.1.html) controller (such as provided by Pico or Oculus integrations) as an external controller.

+{% include important.html content="After assuring that the following conditions are met, you have to add the scripting define symbol **USE_UNITYXR_CONTROLLER** to your Unity player settings (Project Settings → Player → Script Compilation)." %}

-The following requirements have to be met to be able to enable the #define USE_UNITYXR_CONTROLLER above and use the controller:
+The following requirements have to be met to be able to use this controller:

  * You have the Unity XR Management package installed into your Unity project.

-After this, use the "UNITY_XR" option to [AutoSetup](unity_component_myvirtualgrasp.0.10.1.html#autosetup) your VG configuration.

 ### AutoSetup

+Finally, you can the "UNITY_XR" option to [AutoSetup](unity_component_myvirtualgrasp.0.10.1.html#autosetup) your VG configuration.

+For this controller, AutoSetup

 * will set "External" to "UnityXR"
 * will set "FingerControlType" to "BY_ANIMATION"